Electric vehicle rebates

-Look out for more SCRAP-IT incentives in 2020
+Look out for more SCRAP-IT incentives this year

 The BC SCRAP-IT program offers incentives to use towards the cost of a new EV and other low-carbon forms of transportation when you scrap your existing gas-powered vehicle.
 The incentives apply to purchases of both new and EVs.

-All 2019 SCRAP-IT incentives have now been allocated, but there may be more available in 2020.
+All 2019 SCRAP-IT incentives were allocated, but there may be more available this year.